 - Rechargeable Li-ion battery to support 8.5-hour recording after each full charging

-- 1-connect-1 professional microphone wireless system is also available with similar features
+- 1-connect-1 UHF wireless microphone setup is also available with similar features

 For more mics, see Guide to best budget wireless microphone system.